ldynia/archcolider/4.ADRs/011 Every meal delivery has pick up pin code.md

 Update 2020-11-24:

-We expect that every meal has its own unique id provided by the kitchen, because some meals might be customized from the general catalog.
-Let's say lactose free lasagna should be addressed to a specific user.
+We expect that every meal has its own unique id provided by the kitchen because some meals might be customized from the general catalog.
+Let's say lactose-free lasagna should be addressed to a specific user.

-Then, at the purchase or production process we can update the user's device with the meal unique id and generate access code based on meal ID.
+Then, at the purchase or production process, we can update the user's device with the meal's unique id and generate an access code based on meal ID.

 ## Decision

-Dispatched from Ghost Kitchen meals, will have a special 6-8 digit code.
+Meals dispatched from a Ghost Kitchen, will have a special 6-8 digit code.

 ## Consequences

 Now the user can grab the meal even if the smart-fridge is disconnected from the network at the moment of picking up the meal.

 Pin codes for meals should be formed upfront and delivered early to devices (smart-fridge and user-device).
-Possibly, there might be a mechanism to update those codes with a prepared meal delivery.
-The pin code should be quite long to lower the chance of brute-force attempt.
+Possibly, there might be a mechanism to update those codes with prepared meal delivery.
+The pin code should be quite long to lower the chance of a brute-force attack.

 **Bonus feature:** it's easier to delegate meal grabbing to other people.